sommerc/MN_V1_analysis/README.md

 ## Dependencies
 ---

-The analysis depends heavily on [tadpose](https://github.com/sommerc/tadpose) and the typical scientific Python stack.
+The analysis depends heavily on [tadpose](https://github.com/sommerc/tadpose).
 The Python SLEAP package is typically not required (only for [metrics](scripts/README.md#metrics-generate-sleap-validation-metrics-as-table))

-You can install all dependencies into a new environment **frog_analysis** by using the supplied `environment.yml`
+You can install all dependencies into a new environment **frog_analysis** by using the supplied [environment.yml](./environment.yaml)

 ```bash
 conda env create -f environment.yaml